Kang-dot/cubrid-migration-analyzer/README.md

   * Skips a missing or failed source and continues with the other source.
 * **CUBRID Validation**
   * Validates statements with the embedded CUBRID parser.
-  * CUBRID JDBC target execution is deferred and currently not selected by default.
+  * Executes DDL and prepares DML without executing it against an online CUBRID JDBC target.
 * **Execution Modes**
   * Interactive console mode.
   * Non-interactive command-line mode.